-The Government of Saskatchewan is conducting a governance review for kindergarten to Grade 12 education—part of the "transformational change" to education we have been hearing about since June's provincial budget.
+In late 2016-early 2017, the Government of Saskatchewan conducted a governance review for kindergarten to Grade 12 education—part of the "transformational change" to education we have been hearing about since June's provincial budget.
 Deputy Premier and Minister of Education Don Morgan has stated that amalgamating school divisions and eliminating elected boards of education, and replacing them with government appointed boards, are possibilities.

 Read the recently release report on K-12 education governance.

 Read our Board of Education's written response for the review.